corlaez/parcel-bug/README.md

 ### 😯 Current Behavior
 window object doesn't get any of the assigned props.

+either with
+* "prestart": "yarn build",
+* "prestart": "yarn watch",

-0.  yarn build or yarn watch
+0.  yarn start
-1. in my browser console: `foo` should is undefined
+1. in my browser console: `foo` is undefined
-2. in my browser console: `help` should is undefined
+2. in my browser console: `help` is undefined
-3. in my browser console: `helpts` should is undefined
+3. in my browser console: `helpts` is undefined

+*dev-serve behaves correctly*